webcrawls/Quantum/README.md

 ## Features

-_NOTE: Read the wiki for an introduction to Quantum, it's features, and the API._
+_NOTE: Read the [wiki](../../wiki) for an introduction to Quantum's features and the API._

-Quantum has two main features: RTP, and /wild.
 Here's a break down of Quantum's main selling points.

 - [x] **Supports 1.16+**